Charlotte "Lani" Gunawardena

 - (505) 277-5046

-She has won several awards, including the University of New Mexico's General Library Faculty Recognition Award for outstanding work as a College of Education faculty member, the University of New Mexico Regents' Lecturership, Regents' Professorship, and Distinguished Professorship, and the Charles A. Wedemyer Award for Excellence in Book-length Manuscripts in the Field of Distance Education.
+Dr. Gunawardena has won several awards, including the University of New Mexico's General Library Faculty Recognition Award for outstanding work as a College of Education faculty member, and the University of New Mexico Regents' Lecturership and Regents' Professorship.
+She was honored with the Charles A. Wedemeyer Award for Excellence in Book-length Manuscripts in the field of Distance Education very early in her career.
+In 2004, she won a Fulbright Regional Research award to conduct research in Morocco and her native country Sri Lanka.

 Gunawardena, C. N., Frechette, C., & Layne, L. (2019).
 Culturally Inclusive Instructional Design: A Framework and Guide for Building Online Wisdom Communities.
 New York: Routledge.